 In the ongoing competition for talent, strong compensation isn’t a differentiator.
 That’s just table stakes, especially when your recruiting challenge includes people who are seeking the best fintech jobs in Toronto.

-A job at Interac gives you a chance to work at the leading edge of fintech and the digital economy in Canada, in a diverse and inclusive workplace.
+An Interac career gives you a chance to work at the leading edge of fintech and the digital economy in Canada, in a diverse and inclusive workplace.
 We know competition for talent is tough and getting tougher, and that’s why development and growth of our employees is so important.
 People feel valued when they know their employer takes a sincere interest in their happiness, empowerment and growth.
 And when our employees thrive, we thrive with them.
 Interested in career opportunities with Interac?
 Check out more benefits of working with us here, and have a look at the current Interac job postings